-- Select an appropriate location.
-Most flowering bulbs prefer full sun, but that can be almost anywhere in the spring as the trees do not yet have their leaves.
-So don't overlook a spot that seems perfect, just because it’s a bit shady in the fall.
-Woodland bulbs such as Anemone nemorosa (Woodland Anemone), Arisaema (Jack-in-the-Pulpit), Erythronium (Dog's Tooth Violets), Galanthus (Snowdrops), and Trillium prefer a bit of cool shade.
+Most flowering bulbs prefer full sun, which most planting sites receive in the spring as the trees don't yet have their leaves.
+So don't overlook a spot in your garden just because it’s a bit shady in the fall.
+However, note that woodland bulbs—such as Anemone nemorosa (woodland anemone), Arisaema (Jack-in-the-pulpit), Erythronium (dog's tooth violet), Galanthus (snowdrop), and trillium—prefer a bit of shade in their planting location.

-- Replace the soil on top of the bulbs.
-Water the bulbs after planting to help them settle in and close any air pockets.
-Through the fall and winter, you only need to worry about watering your bulbs if you’re having a particularly dry season.
-Come spring, you should be well rewarded for all your efforts.
+Water the bulbs after planting to help them settle and close any air pockets in the soil.
+Then, through the fall and winter, you only need to worry about watering your bulbs if you’re having a particularly dry season.
+Come spring, you should be well rewarded for your effort.

-Now that you know the basics, apply these suggestions to take your bulb growing to the next level:
+Now that you know the basics for how to plant bulbs, apply these suggestions to take your bulbs to the next level:

-- For A Natural Effect: Bulbs look best in clumps or drifts.
-To get a natural-looking effect, either dig a large area and plant several bulbs at once or simply toss the bulbs into the air and dig holes and plant wherever they fall.
-You’ll be surprised how well this works.
+- Place bulbs in clumps: Bulbs look best in clumps or drifts, which gives them a natural appearance.
+To achieve this, either dig a large area and plant several bulbs at once, or simply toss the bulbs in the air and dig holes and plant wherever they fall.

-- Mark Your Plantings: To make sure you don't disturb your bulbs by trying to plant something in the same spot, mark where and what you have planted.
+- Mark the planting site: To make sure you don't disturb your bulbs by trying to plant something else in the same spot, mark where and what you have planted.

-- Spring Care: When your bulbs have finished flowering, cut back the flower stalks to ground level.
-It can get ugly, but let the foliage of your flowering bulbs die back naturally.
-Resist the temptation to cut it back while still green, but floppy.
-The bulb needs this time to photosynthesize and make food reserves to produce next year’s flowers.
+- Don't forget about spring care: When your bulbs have finished flowering and the foliage has died, cut back the flower stalks to ground level.
+Resist the temptation to cut back the stalks when they're still green but floppy.
+The bulbs need this time to photosynthesize and make food reserves to produce next year’s flowers.

-- Divide Bulbs: Many bulbs spread and increase, making the original planting overcrowded.
-If your bulbs are not flowering as well as they used to, this is probably the case.
-If you wish to move or divide your flowering bulbs, the safest time is when they enter their dormant period.
-This is usually just after the foliage completely dies back.
-Dormancy is brief, even though nothing is happening above ground, so don’t put this off this task until it's too late.
+- Divide bulbs as needed: Many bulbs spread and produce more plants, which can make the planting site overcrowded.
+If your bulbs aren't flowering as well as they used to, overcrowding might be the culprit.
+So you can divide your bulbs when they enter their dormant period usually just after the foliage completely dies back.
+Note that dormancy is brief, so don’t put off this task.